-Disbudding or learning to dehorn a goat kid is something that should be shown to a new goat owner.
+Disbudding, or learning to dehorn a goat kid, is something that should be shown to a new goat owner.
 There are many arguments for and against disbudding.
-Those in favor of dehorning will recommend that it be done early.
-The later you wait the more likely the dehorning procedure will not completely stop the horn bud from developing.
+Those in favor of dehorning will recommend that disbudding be done early.
+The later you wait the more likely the procedure will not completely stop the horn bud from developing.
 A livestock veterinarian or a trusted goat mentor or experienced breeder can show you how to take care of this procedure.
-I will warn you that it is not for the faint hearted.
+I will warn you that it is not for the fainthearted.
 The kids will scream as if you are killing them.
 I have no doubt that the procedure is painful.
 Learning how to dehorn a goat properly before trying it for yourself is very important, for this reason.
 Done correctly, the process is quick, and the goat kid is back nursing his doe in just a few minutes.

-What Tools Do You Need For Dehorning a Goat ?
+What Tools Do You Need For Disbudding a Goat?

 A Disbudding Box